Agricultural Leaders: CRCNA presentation Making Water Work program

 Making Water Work : Integrating nutrient, waste and energy streams in agriculture development through hyacinth harvest and processing

-Water hyacinth is an invasive aquatic weed introduced into the Fitzroy River in Central Queensland as an ornamental plant.
-However, once hyacinth enters waterways its long-term impact is significant due to the rate of growth, density of biomass and seed life.
-This project will seek to identify and evaluate methods for the beneficial reuse of water hyacinth in the Fitzroy River, including as a vector for the removal of nutrients from the waterway to improve water quality flowing to the Great Barrier Reef.
+Water hyacinth is an invasive aquatic weed that was introduced into the Fitzroy River in Central Queensland as an ornamental plant.
+However, once established in waterways, its long-term impact is significant due to its rapid growth rate, dense biomass, and long-lived seeds.
+This project aims to identify and evaluate methods for the beneficial reuse of water hyacinth in the Fitzroy River.
+This includes exploring its potential as a vector for nutrient removal from the waterway, thereby contributing to improved water quality flowing to the Great Barrier Reef.

 read more